TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

     {post.date -> f:format.date(format: 'Y-m-d')}

-Inside the Object Accessor, we can use a ViewHelper to process the value.
+Inside the Object Accessor, we can use a Viewhelper to process the value.
 The above example is easily readable, intuitive, and less error-prone than the tag-based variation.